compute-tooling/compute-studio/README.md

 7. Save your google cloud credentials in a file named `google-creds.json`.
 8. Start the webserver: `docker-compose up`

-### Install JavaScript dependencies and run the JavaScript build server:
+### Install JavaScript dependencies and run the JavaScript build server
 9. In another terminal window, install JavaScript dependencies: `yarn install`
 10. Then, run the dev server: `yarn start`

-### Checkout the devlopment server at http://localhost:8000 !!!
+#### Checkout the devlopment server at http://localhost:8000 !!!

 ## Local Development (the hard way)